December 30, 2020 · Nicolette Cromer

 To take your SEO audit a step further on the technical side, check out the site audits available via Moz and SEMRush.
 Both of these sites offer site crawls and audits that will show some similar information to what was discussed above plus more that wasn’t covered.

 On-page SEO elements include anything on a given webpage that can influence search engine rank factors.
 This means any written content, use of keywords, headers, meta descriptions, and more.
-Here is a brief explanation behind each of these important elements.
+Here is a brief explanation about each of these important elements.

 The title tag is the large blue title that appears in the SERPs.
 It also shows at the top of the tab in a web browser once a user is on your website.
 Google says that title tags should be 50-60 characters long.